RiverRuby/digital-garden/content/index.md

 - DKIM-BIN
 	- Expanding zk-email into a more substantial identity platform
-	- Building a separate email service
+	- Separate email client that allows people to
-	- Requires use of Binius for large zk-SHA
+	- Requires use of Binius for large zk-SHA proofs
 - sha-maphore
 	- Application of Binius
 	- Using SHA256 + Semaphore as a signature algorithm